 - basic training

 - functional training

 The training for the Belgian Special Forces Group is similar to that of other special units.
-Every member must first spend at least 4 years in the Belgian army to compete for the unit; besides, they must be in excellent physical health and condition.
-Basic training takes about six months, during which improve research skills, combat tactics, and training.
-Commando training expands the ability of candidates and determines their specialization.
+Every member must spend at least four years in the Belgian Army before being eligible to apply for the unit and be in excellent physical condition.
+Basic training takes approximately six months and focuses on improving research skills, combat tactics, and physical fitness.
+Commando training further develops candidates’ skills and determines their area of specialization.

-Special Forces Group offers specialization in parachuting, diving, reconnaissance, artillery observation, mining, mountain units, and VIP protection.
+The SFG offers specialized training in parachuting, diving, reconnaissance, artillery observation, mining, mountain operations, and VIP protection.